stolostron/cluster-backup-operator/README.md

 ## Restoring a backup

-The restore operation should be run on a different hub then the one where the backup was created.
+In a usual restore scenario, the hub where the backups have been executed becomes unavailable and data backed up needs to be moved to a new hub.
+This is done by running the cluster restore operation on the hub where the backed up data needs to be moved to.
+In this case, the restore operation is executed on a different hub than the one where the backup was created.

+There are also cases where you want to restore the data on the same hub where the backup was collected, in order to recover data from a previous snapshot.
+In this case both restore and backup operations are executed on the same hub.

-After you create a `restore.cluster.open-cluster-management.io` resource on the new hub, you should be able to run `oc get restore -n <oadp-operator-ns>` and get the status of the restore operation.
-You should also be able to verify on your new hub that the backed up resources contained by the backup file have been created.
+After you create a `restore.cluster.open-cluster-management.io` resource on the hub, you should be able to run `oc get restore -n <oadp-operator-ns>` and get the status of the restore operation.
+You should also be able to verify on your  hub that the backed up resources contained by the backup file have been created.

+<b>Note:</b> The `restore.cluster.open-cluster-management.io` resource is executed once.
+After the restore operation is completed, if you want to run another restore operation on the same hub, you have to create a new `restore.cluster.open-cluster-management.io` resource.

 The restore operation allows to restore all 3 backup types created by the backup operation, although you can choose to install only a certain type (only managed clusters or only user credentials or only hub resources).